ph4ntonn/Stowaway/README_EN.md

 ![node](https://github.com/ph4ntonn/Stowaway/blob/master/img/ssh.png)

-And it can make the second simple node do its work as ssh cilent to start a ssh connection to 127.0.0.1:22
+And it can make the second simple node do its work as ssh cilent to start a ssh connection to 127.0.0.1:22(arm and mipsel agent doesn't support this function)

 PS: In this function,you can type in ```pwd``` to check where you currently are